The holiday period can be a season of discontent for some

-I spent some time in the autumn with a mixed group of younger high-powered professionals.
+I have spent time over the years large numbers of younger high-powered professionals.
 What they all had in common was that they were either single, or if they were in relationships, they had no children.
 Young and fancy free – sounds fun right?
 Well ..no!
 This was not the season of goodwill but the season of discontent.

 Chat moved on to their plans for Christmas.
 There was more than a little disgruntlement about the issue of how their offices would be staffed during the holiday season.
 Some companies now close completely, but others expect a level of skeleton manning.
 There seemed to be an unwritten expectation in all their organisations (cross sector) that when it came to allocating holidays there was a pecking order: employees with children would be given (or take) priority and then the singletons, would be expected to volunteer to organise cover amongst themselves.

-These guys were not happy!
+These people were not happy!
 Not just because they wanted to go skiing or the Maldives (although a few did) but because they had their own obligations and commitments which they considered to be equally important.
-In recent research I carried out on the priorities of Gen Y women, I saw that they were somewhat intolerant of workplace flexibility for women only and advocated flexibility for all.
+In recent research I carried out on the priorities of Gen Y women for 3Plus International, I saw that they were somewhat intolerant of workplace flexibility for women only and advocated flexibility for all.

 David, a Consultant with a major audit company fumed “My parents are divorced and I need to make two family visits.
 It’s just not possible to do that in a few days.
 All I want to do is take my vacation time when I want it.
 Last year I provided weekend cover and worked late in December, so that the parents could go to school concerts and do Christmas things with their kids.
 Parents assume they are entitled to take the time off between Christmas and New Year.
 I will be expected to work.
 It’s not that I begrudge them flexi-time – but I think it should be offered to all”